tpetricek/tomasp.net/source/blog/2019/cities-and-programming.md

-On architecture, urban planning and software construction
+On architecture, urban planning and software construction [DRAFT]
 =========================================================

  - title: On architecture, urban planning and software construction